|MP 7.01.72||Percutaneous Intradiscal Electrothermal Annuloplasty and Percutaneous Intradiscal Radiofrequency

-Non-randomized Trials.
-In a controlled study by Kapural et al., comparison of 21 electrothermal (IDET) and 21 radiofrequency procedures found significant improvements in a majority of IDET patients but not in matched radiofrequency-treated patients at 1-year follow-up; the study did not have a placebo-control group.
+Nonrandomized Trials.
+In a controlled study by Kapural et al, comparison of 21 electrothermal (IDET) and 21 radiofrequency (RF) procedures found significant improvements in most IDET patients but not in matched RF-treated patients at 1-year follow-up; the study did not have a placebo-control group.
 (14)